berlinonline/jinjardf/doc/rdf_filters.md

 The documentation for the filter functions below includes examples of how to use them as filters in a Jinja template.
-For these examples, we assume that graph loaded by the `RDFEnvironment` contains the RDF from this
+For these examples, we assume the graph loaded by the `RDFEnvironment` contains the RDF from this
 dataset: [https://berlinonline.github.io/jinja-rdf-demo/example/ducks/](https://berlinonline.github.io/jinja-rdf-demo/example/ducks/)

 <a id="jinjardf.rdf_filters.DEFAULT_TITLE_PROPERTIES"></a>